emichael/dslabs/labs/lab1-clientserver/README.md

 infrastructure will never call `sendCommand` twice in a row without getting the result for the first command.

+One potential pitfall is that non-static inner classes implicitly contain a reference to the enclosing object.
+If they are serialized, this reference will be serialized as well.
+This can cause your implementation to fail the garbage collection tests.
+You should prefer to make all inner classes you create static unless you have a good reason not to and you understand the implications.

 ### Designing with Timers
 The test suite also makes sure that your clients and server continue to perform